Biblical Truth for the Anxious Christian

 Anxiety and stress are real battles—even for believers.
 There are many anxious Christians who feel torn between their faith and their emotional struggles, weighed down by guilt, shame, or the belief that “good Christians shouldn’t feel this way.”
 This is a lie.
 Scripture never denies human weakness but addresses it with truth, hope, and grace.

 Christian anxiety does not disqualify a person from faith; instead, it reveals the need for Christ’s ongoing work of sanctification (1 Thess.
 5:23-24).
-Salvation is complete, but transformation is daily.
-Until believers reach glory, becoming more like Jesus will continue.
+Salvation is complete, but transformation is an ongoing process.
+Until believers reach glory, the process of becoming more like Jesus will continue.
 Struggles remain, but so does God’s power to heal and restore.

 Understanding the Anxious Christian